Douglas Blazek

 Douglas Blazek (born December 31, 1941) is a Polish-American poet and editor who published the literary chapbook Ole and was proprietor of the Open Skull Press.

-He is one of the founders of the Mimeo Revolution, a literary movement that sprang up concurrently with The Beats.
+Blazek is one of the founders of the Mimeo Revolution, a literary movement that sprang up concurrently with The Beats.
 He was instrumental in bringing non-establishment poets and artists such as Charles Bukowski, Robert Crumb and D. A. Levy into the limelight by publishing their work.
 He published his first book of poetry under the pseudonym (and double entendre) Peter Wellinher.